 My most popular and comprehensive course continues to grow with a whole new section on composition in this course!

 NEXT COURSE START DATE December 31st 2020.
 Available to book.
-This course is filling up quickly, there are 6 places out of 16 available.
+This course has only one place available

 Cost £450 You can now pay a 50% deposit to secure your place, remaining payment due one week before the course start date.

 The Course in Brief